 WELCOME to the Byfield and District Branch of The Royal British Legion's Web pages...

-We hope regular computer users will bear with us for the next few sentences because some of our older Members may require a little guidance...
+We hope regular computer users will bear with us for the next few paragraphs because some of our older Members may require a little guidance...

 PC users will find our list of Contents, one under another, on the left hand side of this Web site; we'll call this a "Content tool bar" or "Content drop-down menu".